kirenz/ds-python/docs/intro.md

 # Welcome

-The goal of this book is to give you a first impression of some important tools and concepts in Python when doing data science or statistics projects.
+The goal of this book is to give you an introduction of some important tools and concepts in Python when doing data science or statistics projects.
 A typical project looks something like this:

 ```{image} ../_static/img/lifecycle.png
 :alt: datascience